frysop/sewsocial/README.md

 ## Features

 ### Colour Scheme
-- I generated a color palette from https://coolors.co
+- I generated a colour palette from https://coolors.co
     ![Palette colours](/assets/media/palette.png)
 ### Typography
 - I chose **Madimi one** and **Roboto** from https://fonts.google.com Google Fonts, with Sans Serif as a backup font in case the fonts are not imported into the site correctly.
 The fonts are easy to read and attractive for this less formal website.